NexusMutual/smart-contracts/docs/contracts/Assessments.md

 * only the votes actually cast are counted
 * if no ones votes against and the voting period ends, a single accept vote is enough to approve the claim

-### ETH Deposit & Voting Outcome

-- Claimants are required to deposit 0.05 ETH when submitting a claim
-- if majority of the votes cast on `accept`, the claim is approved
-  - claim is paid out and the claim deposit is refunded back to the claimant
-- if majority of the votes cast on `deny`, the claim is rejected
-  - claim is NOT paid out and the claim deposit is NOT returned to the claimant
-- if its a draw, the claim is rejected but the claimant can retrieve their claim deposit and try
-  - claim is NOT paid out but the claimant can retrieve their deposit back

 ### Fraud Resolution

-- If fraudulent votes are detected, the Advisory Board can step in an intervene before the claims results are finalized
+- If fraudulent votes are detected, the Advisory Board can step in and intervene before the claims results are finalized
 - The Advisory Board has the powers to:
   - pause Assessments and Claims contract
   - undo fraudulent votes
   - remove fraudulent assessors
-  - extend assessment voting period before cooldown period ends
+  - extend assessment voting period

 ## Mutative Functions